lucbpz/DUET-MATLAB/README.md

 DUET-MATLAB
 ===========

+#DUET Algorithm on MATLAB.

-DUET Algorithm on MATLAB.
+##This is a simulation of DUET Algorithm on MATLAB.

-This is a simulation of DUET Algorithm on MATLAB, although the inverse STFT function doesn't work properly, the rest of it works totally fine.
+*Although the inverse STFT function doesn't work properly, the rest of it works totally fine.

 ===========